OpenWaterFoundation/owf-learn-arcgis-story-maps/mkdocs-project/docs/hosting/uncustomized-app.md

 # Learn ArcGIS Story Maps / Hosting an Un-Customized Story Map #
-In this hosting scenario, you might be a web administrator who wants to host the Story Map on your own server in order to have a custom URL and the ability to collect usage statistics.
-You are not looking to make any changes to the original Story Map.
+In this hosting scenario, you might be a web administrator who wants to host the Story Map on your own server in order to have a custom URL and the ability to collect usage statistics.  **You are not looking to make any changes to the original Story Map**.

 You will not need to alter the app code beyond some edits to the ``index.html`` file.